IAHispano/Applio-Docs/guides/Audio/Karafan.md

 ### Code to be afk

 To run this code in Colab, we have to press the keys **Ctrl + Shift + i** to open the **developer tools** option and the following window will open.
 In case another window is displayed, we can locate it by selecting the **Console** option, so in this way Colab will not disconnect during the separation process.
+First, we put **Allow pasting**, then we press enter and only then it will let us enter the code.

 ``` js
 function ClickConnect() {